VladSaioc/asplos-artifact-2025/README.md

 ./run.sh
 ```

-The script will build the Docker image, installing the Go runtime with the Golf extension, the baseline version of Go from which the Golf extension is derived, and the infrastructure necessary to run Golf on microbenchmarks.
+The script builds the Docker image and sets up a container, where it installs Go 1.22.5 as the baseline, an equivalent version of the Go runtime with the Golf extension, and the infrastructure necessary to run both versions on microbenchmarks.
+The script also runs the experiments described in **Inspecting results**.

-### Experimental workflow
+## Experimental workflow

 The experiment sets up two versions of the Go runtime (a baseline version at `./baseline`, and one with the Golf extension `./golf`), and supplies them to a testing harness (in `./tester`) so they may be used on microbenchmarks.